5.1K

 For NG911 Consulting Services - you can reach Fletch through Fletch 911, LLC at http://Fletch911.com

-In this episode of TiPS: Today in Public Safety, Fletch takes a hard look at one of the most under-discussed risks of artificial intelligence in emergency communications: AI hallucinations.
+In this episode of TiPS: Today in Public Safety, we take a hard look at one of the most overlooked realities in emergency communications:

 -